HiStructClient/histruct-docs/docs/en/cad/instructor-roofs/_ROOFS~ADV~All_Sheeting-Roof.md

 {{ box_icon("img/ControlButton.png", "", "Control Button", width=64) }}

-<p>For each individual roof plane, it allows you to:</p>
+<p>For individual roof planes, it allows you to:</p>

 <ul>
-  <li><p>Set the type of roof composition - type of roofing and secondary structure.</p></li>
+  <li><p>Set the type of roof composition – covering type and secondary structure.</p></li>
-  <li><p>Generate a bill of materials with roofing items as well as generate a plan view of the roof structure with all layers as an editable drawing.</p></li>
+  <li><p>Generate a bill of materials with roof covering items and also generate a plan of the roof structure with all layers in the form of an editable drawing.</p></li>
 </ul>

-/// details | Functions available via Control Button
+/// details | Functions accessible via Control Button
 {{ include_md("__sub_Sheeting_RoofPlane.md") }}
 ///